 International JMC student, Ryan Macabenta, claims FIVE trophies at the annual Martini Awards with powerful short film 'POSI+IVE'.
 The film explores the journey of a man diagnosed with HIV and follows his reaction to the life changing news.
 The film is incredibly powerful and touches on issues not often explored by filmmakers.
+It has also recently been officially selected for the Caldas Film Festival in Portugal, the La Frontera Film Festival in the USA and most recently, Thessaloniki International LGBTQ Film Festival in Greece!

 Tell us a little bit about your film ‘POSI+IVE’.